 - Give your child time to absorb the harsh reality.
 Be considerate and patient until he is comfortable with the fact.
 If you notice the sensitiveness in your child then it is advisable to consult a doctor or get the child counseled.

 By the age of six, the child is supposed to know certain important facts of his life.
-Above all, what matters are, you being the parent, you are responsible for the child.
+Above all, what matters is, you being the parent, are responsible for the child.
 Who else can be the best judge to understand the child’s emotions other than you?
 Follow your heart.
 Hurdles are sometimes inevitable.
-However, following the above steps, tell about adoption to your child carefully, fusing with some fun to make it less painful.
+However, following the above steps, talk about adoption to your child carefully, fusing with some fun to make it less painful.